Pipeline YAML Reference#

 An epilogue

-block should be used when you want to execute some commands after
+block should be used when you want to execute commands after

 a job has finished, either successfully or unsuccessfully.